 There are lots of things to prepare, before you bring your new pet home from Charleston Animal Society.
 The good news is, we can walk you through all of the steps.
 Plus, we have everything you need from leashes to crates, to food bowls at our Charleston Animal Society store.
 Here is a great article to read from the ASPCA on getting ready for your new arrival!

 24 PetWatch Pet Protection Services will cover you when your pet needs essential veterinary care from an illness or injury.
 Every time a completed application for a ShelterCare program is generated through our shelter’s website, we automatically receive a $25 donation to help cover common needs like blankets, litter, and food.
 This donation is of no cost to you and provides us with essential funds.
 Make the right move and enroll today!

 We urge you to try everything possible before giving up on your animal.

 Frustrated with pet misbehavior issues?
 Charleston Animal Society offers a variety of behavior and obedience training options to help.
 Click here for more information and to register for our next class or seminar.

 Check out dog and cat behavior tips and resources from the ASPCA and The Humane Society of the United States – here you’ll find tips on many common issues such as litter box problems, puppy chewing, digging and cat destructive scratching, just to name a few.

 Need pet food?
-Charleston Animal Society offers dog and cat food to qualifying families each Saturday morning from 10:00 am – 12:00 pm at Charleston Animal Society.
+Charleston Animal Society offers dog and cat food to qualifying families weekdays from 10am – 12pm at Charleston Animal Society.
 Please call 747-4849 prior to your first visit to the food bank.
 Please note that you must qualify to receive food.